Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/MidwayFlag/README.md

-# Better Midway Flag v0.9.5 (by Synel)
+# Better Midway Flag v0.9.6 (by Synel)

 ## Game / Code Installation
+- If you already have a `Kamek/src/checkWater.S` file, remove the reference to this file in your `Kamek/midwayFlag.yaml` file
-- Copy the files from the `Kamek` folder into your `Kamek` folder (if some files already exist, find a way to merge them lol)
+- Copy the files from the `Kamek` folder into your `Kamek` folder (if some files already exist, find a way to merge them)
 - Add these lines to your `Kamek/kamek_pal.x`:
 ```cpp
 	midwayFlagOnCreate = 0x807e2130;